Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

-For example, this 1.52 carat, K color, VS2 round cut diamond is available for $6,653.
+For example, this 1.52 carat, K color, VS2 round cut diamond from Blue Nile is available for $6,653.
 Set in a white metal, the color of this diamond would make it look tinted.
 However, it would look vibrant and beautiful in a yellow or rose gold setting.

 One factor to keep in mind is that the quality of a diamond’s cut is more important than its color grade, at least from an aesthetic perspective.
 A well cut diamond will help to conceal its internal, whereas a poorly cut diamond will display any yellow or brown tint more clearly.

 Need help choosing the right color grade?
-Contact us and we’ll help you find the best 1.50 carat diamonds for your tastes and budget.
+Contact us and we’ll help you find the best 1.5 carat diamond for your tastes and budget.

 A diamond’s clarity refers to its visual appearance.
 The fewer inclusions and blemishes that can be found in a diamond, the better its clarity.

 Diamond clarity is graded on a scale, from IF (internally flawless) to I3 (inclusions, third degree).
 An internally flawless diamond has no internal or external imperfections and will look flawless to the naked eye and when observed under magnification and bright lighting.